Thermo Fisher STEM Logo

 Scoring Rubrics

-Teams may use this rubric of the judging criteria while preparing their projects
+Teams may use the rubrics below while preparing their projects:

 Padlet Resource for Advisors